brantmeierz/brantmeierz/README.md

 ### Zach Brantmeier
+Security Engineer at Talus Solutions

-UW-Madison Computer Science + Philosophy
+UW-Madison Computer Science + Philosophy graduate

 <!--
 **brantmeierz/brantmeierz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.